jaenib/setseeker/README.md

 &nbsp; - creates the folders

 &nbsp; - there is prompt to enter your soulseek credentials so it can store them encrypted, so the main module can later use them to access soulseek
+&nbsp; - prompts for your soulseek credentials and stores them encrypted (set `SLSK_USERNAME` and `SLSK_PASSWORD` env vars to skip the prompt)

+&nbsp;&nbsp; this step is skippable and you can store them later or enter them every time.
 &nbsp;&nbsp; this step is skippable and you can store them later or enter them every time.